benmvp/slides/2017/nodevember/why-react.md

 - We basically are forced to have a build system
 - And that's where some combo of Babel, Webpack, TypeScript, Rollup, etc. come in
 - Chances are for production apps you already had _some_ sort of build system
-- Compile SASS -> CSS, minify & bundle JS, etc
+- Compile SASS -> CSS, minify & bundle JS, CoffeeScript, etc
-- Paying the upfront cost of the build system enables cool features: tree-shaking & code splitting
+- But paying the upfront cost of the build system enables cool features: tree-shaking & code splitting

 /////